 How to contribute

-- Clone a current version from the ton-docs GitHub repository.
+- Clone the current version from the ton-docs GitHub repository.

-- Determinate an area for contribution according to Style guide and open a related issue.
+- Choose an area to contribute according to the Style guide and open a related issue.

 - Familiarize yourself with Content standardization and Typography.